ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 ## Step 4.
 Prepare the covariates file for TensorQTL mapping
-In this analysis, the covariates that we are going to use are the sex of the individuals and the first five Principal Components of our genotype.
+In this analysis, the covariates that we are going to use are the sex of the individuals, the Planet values (omegas) and the first five Principal Components of our genotype.
 Therefore, we will need to perform a Principal Component Analysis (PCA) with PLINK:

 ```
 mkdir covariates